County council: 21st-century reforms

 A further wave of local government reform took place in April 2009 under the Local Government and Public Involvement in Health Act 2007.
 Following invitations from central government in 2007, a number of county councils and their associated districts examined ways in which local government provision could be rationalised, mainly in the form of abolishing the existing county and district councils and establishing one-tier authorities for all or parts of these existing counties.
 As a result, the status of some of these (mainly) more rural counties changed.
 Cornwall, Durham, Northumberland, Shropshire and Wiltshire became unitary authorities providing all services.
 Some of these councils have dropped the word "county" from their titles.
 Bedfordshire and Cheshire county councils were abolished with more than one unitary council established within the boundaries of the abolished council.
 Other county councils remained unchanged, particularly in the heavily populated parts of England such as the south-east.
 Further minor local government reforms took place in 2019–20, which led to Dorset and Buckinghamshire also becoming unitary authorities providing all services.

 Northern Ireland

 County councils existed in Northern Ireland from 1922 to 1973.

 Following partition, six administrative counties remained within the United Kingdom as part of Northern Ireland.
 Local government came under the control of the Parliament of Northern Ireland, who quickly introduced the Local Government Act (Northern Ireland) 1922, abolishing proportional representation.
-Electoral districts were redrawn, and a property qualification for voters introduced, ensuring Unionist controlled councils in counties with Nationalist majorities.
+Electoral districts were redrawn, and a property qualification for voters (Plural voting) introduced, ensuring Unionist controlled councils in counties with Nationalist majorities.
 In 1968 Fermanagh County Council was reconstituted as a unitary authority.
 County councils were abolished under the Local Government Act (Northern Ireland) 1972 in 1973.
 The only local authorities since that date have been district councils.